 1. Power down the system and remove the power cords from the rear of the power supplies as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-5 and remove the cover from the node as described in Section 6-6.
 2. Open the PCI-E slot clip and remove the PCI-E slot shield.
-(See the illustration on the previous page) 3.
-Remove the three mounting screws securing the PCI-E slot bracket to the node.
-4. Lift the PCI-E slot bracket out of the node.
+3. Remove the mounting screw which secures the PCI-E slot cover in the PCI-E slot and set this aside for later use.
+4. Remove the PCI-E slot cover by sliding it upward and out of the PCI-E slot.
+5. Remove the screws securing the riser card bracket to the chassis and set them aside for later use.
+6. Lift the riser card bracket up and out of the chassis.

-Figure 6-12: Assembling the PCI-E Slot Bracket and Riser Card
+Figure 6-12: Installing the Riser Card and Bracket